 The small hall by the side parking area was regularly used by the Cubs and Scouts of the 232nd Birmingham Boy Scouts group.
 During the war it was used by the Young Peoples Fellowship on Sunday Afternoons.
 They then moved into the upstairs hall later in the war with the billiard table being erected at one end.

-The last hall to be built was the New Hall in 1924 with a permanent stage at one end with extensive stoprage space at one end.
-Curtains were also place in position with soaces either side for performers, scenery and props.
+The last hall to be built was the New Hall in 1924 with a permanent stage at one end with extensive storage space at the other end.
+Curtains were also placed in position with spaces either side for performers, scenery and props.

-The hall was used for Womens’ Social Hour, Baptist ladies League, Junior Sunday School, and a favourite for Wedding Receptions – although there were drawbacks to this as the church is strictly teetotal and as no alcohol was permitted the guest drank lemonade, and no dancing was allowed, so wedding were a much quieter affair.
+The hall was used for Women’s Social Hour, Baptist Women’s League, Junior Sunday School, and a favourite for Wedding Receptions – although there were drawbacks to this as the church is strictly teetotal so as no alcohol was permitted the guest drank lemonade, and no dancing was allowed either, so weddings were a much quieter affair.

-Both the New hall and Big Hall were used as polling stations, the Girls Life Brigade staged many pageants and displays and the Yound Peopls Fellowship staged regular concerts and plays.
+Both the New hall and Hall were used as polling stations, the Girls Life Brigade staged many pageants and displays and the Young People’s Fellowship staged regular concerts and plays.

-In wartime – 1939-1945 blackouts were installed on all windows in all halls, but not the church, and in winter months evening services were held in the Big hall.
+In wartime – 1939-1945 blackouts were installed on all windows in all halls, but not the church sanctuary, and in winter months evening services were held in the Big hall.

 The Big hall was the designated to be used for families made homeless by German air raids on the city.
-During the raids, the closest high exp[losive bomb destroyed two houses about 200 yards up on Alexander Road, however, the immediate area was showered with incediary devices, two of which fell on church premises.
+During the raids, the closest high explosive bomb destroyed two houses about 200 yards up on Alexander Road, however, the immediate area was showered with incendiary devices, two of which fell on church premises.
 One hit the lobby at the end of the side entrance in Alexander road and the other came through the flat roof of the old billiard room.
-A stirrup pum,p quickly extinguished the fires ( an hand pump into buckets of water).
+A stirrup pump (hand pump into buckets of water) quickly extinguished the fires.

 For many years the Sunday School Anniversary ran on two consecutive Sundays.
 The Sunday School attracted many youngsters from the local community and all the main rooms were filled on a Sunday afternoon with up to 150 children.

-in 1944, Sir William Dobbie, the governor of Malta during the sige of 1940-1943, came to preach to a packed and over flowing church congregation.
+in 1944, Sir William Dobbie, the governor of Malta during the siege of 1940-1943, came to preach to a packed and over flowing church congregation.

-The Baptist Church is a Grade II Listed building.
-Built in red brick in 1913 it is in Arts & Crafts style.
-The terracotta church hall on Alexander Road is also Grade II Listed and was built in a free Flemish Gothic style ten years before the church.
-There are some interesting features included angels and putti.
-Another hall in an Arts & Crafts style was built in 1924 on the corner of Alexander Road and Yardley Road, filling the gap between the two earlier buildings.
+The Baptist Church Sanctuary is now a Grade II Listed building.
+Built in red brick in 1913, its architecture is of the Arts & Crafts style.
+The 1903 terracotta church hall on Alexander Road (now the Arthur Moore Hall & Upper Room) is also Grade II Listed and was built in a free Flemish Gothic style ten years before the sanctuary.
+There are some interesting features including angels and putti.
+Another hall (now the Glynn Edwards Hall) in an Arts & Crafts style was built in 1924 on the corner of Alexander Road and Yardley Road, filling the gap between the two earlier buildings.